 What courses will be affected?

 It has been our practice to maintain all course materials and student data for 3 years.
-Therefore, all 2008, 2009, and 2010 courses will be deleted.
+Therefore, all 2011 courses will be deleted.
 On your Springboard homepage, look for semester headings that include the note “TO BE DELETED” - all courses located under those semester headings will be affected.

 I have several courses that are listed as Ongoing.
 Will those be affected?